haarcuba/aroma-mock/README.markdown

 	$ mocha --compilers coffee:coffee-script/register [tests...]

+## Using Aroma-Mock with JavaScript

+Aroma-Mock is written in CoffeeScript.
+It can be used in JavaScript by requiring the `coffee-script/register` in your test code, and then requiring `aroma-mock`:

 ## Quick Start
 Here's an example test, that mocks the jQuery $ symbol and tests that it is